pszemraj/confectionary/README.md

 - TOC generation & links to TOC entries on each page (click on footer)
 - keyword extraction for each txt file

-PDF Confectionary was originally designed to be used as a command line tool, but it can also be used as an installable Python module (WIP).
+PDF Confectionary was originally designed to be used as a command line tool, but it can also be used as an installable Python module.

 ---